Summerville South Carolina

 Summerville is a town in the U.S. state of South Carolina situated mostly in Dorchester County, with small portions in Berkeley and Charleston counties.
 Summerville is seventh biggest city in the state.
 The town lies approximately five miles from the Ashley River.
 It is part of the Charleston-North Charleston-Summerville, SC Metropolitan Statistical Area.
 Summerville's population at the 2020 census was 50,915.

 The first settlement in Summerville began following the American Revolutionary War; it was called Pineland Village in 1785.
-Development in the area resulted from plantation owners who resided in the Charleston area and came to Summerville to escape seasonal insects and swamp fever.
+Development in the area resulted from plantation owners who resided in the Charleston area and came to Summerville to escape seasonal insects and their attendant swamp fever.

 Summerville became an official town on December 17, 1847.
 That year, the town passed a law against cutting down trees, the nation's first such law, and a $25 fine was issued to anyone who did so without permission.
 The town's official seal reads "Sacra Pinus Esto (The Pine is Sacred)".